Welcome to our Club

 With a glass in hand and plenty of daffodils on show we celebrated St David’s Day with readings, poetry, singing and a quiz.

-Marked annually on March 8th, International Women’s Day (IWD) has occurred for well over a century is one of the most important days of the year to:
+At our coffee morning we celebrated the annual March 8th, International Women’s Day (IWD) which has occurred for well over a century to

 celebrate women’s achievements